How could David be considered a man after God’s own heart?Question: "How could David be considered a man after God’s own

 Fourth, David was truly repentant.
 “It happened, late one afternoon, when David arose from his couch and was walking on the roof of the king’s house, that he saw from the roof a woman bathing; and the woman was very beautiful.
 And David sent and inquired about the woman.
 And one said, ‘Is not this Bathsheba, the daughter of Eliam, the wife of Uriah the Hittite?’
 So David sent messengers and took her, and she came to him, and he lay with her.
 (Now she had been purifying herself from her uncleanness.)
 Then she returned to her house.
 And the woman conceived, and she sent and told David, ‘I am pregnant’" (2 Samuel 11:2-5).
 The mighty fall hard, and David’s fall included adultery, lying and murder.
 He had sinned against God and he admits it in 2 Samuel 12:13: “David said to Nathan, ‘I have sinned against the LORD.’
 And Nathan said to David, ‘The LORD also has put away your sin; you shall not die.’”
 But admitting our sin and asking for forgiveness is only half of the equation.
 The other half is repentance, and David did what we should all do: repent of our sins.
 Psalm 51 is David’s prayer of repentance to God: “Have mercy on me, O God, according to your steadfast love; according to your abundant mercy blot out my transgressions.
 Wash me thoroughly from my iniquity, and cleanse me from my sin!"
 (Psalm 51:1-2).

-Recommended Resources: A Man After God's Own Heart: Devoting Your Life to What Really Matters by Jim George and Logos Bible Software.
+Recommended Resource: A Man After God’s Own Heart: Devoting Your Life to What Really Matters by Jim George

 Who are the sons of David mentioned in the Bible?